Emily Dickinson Lexicon

 salary, n.
 [Fr. < L. salārium, money allowed to Roman soldiers for the purchase of salt, hence, their pay.]

-Fixed payment made periodically as compensation for regular work.
+Wage; earnings; fixed payment of employment; compensation for regular work.

-The action or an act of selling or making over to another for a price; the exchange of a commodity for money or other valuable consideration.
+Business; action of selling to another for a price; exchange of a commodity for money.

 salubrious, adj.
 [L. salū-s, health + ous.]